j-f-d/GasMeter-Pulse-Reader/README.md

 # GasMeter Pulse Reader

-This schematic and PCB will allow you once built to read, tally and report on a standard Gas Meters Pulse Reader.
+This schematic and PCB layout will allow you to build, read, tally and report on a standard Pulse-Type Gas and Water Meters.
 Each trigger event consists of 10L of Gas consumed.
 This device has been confirmed compatible with the following meters:

 * Gameco Model 750 Gas Meter (10L/impulse)